-- Your child whom you do not claim as a dependent because of the rules for children of divorced or separated parents, - Any person you could have claimed as a dependent on your return except that person received \$3,700 or more of gross income or filed a joint return, or - Any person you could have claimed as a dependent except that you, or your spouse if filing jointly, can be claimed as a dependent on someone else's 2011 return.
+- Your child whom you do not claim as a dependent because of the rules for children of divorced or separated parents, - Any person you could have claimed as a dependent on your return except that person received \$3,900 or more of gross income or filed a joint return, or - Any person you could have claimed as a dependent except that you, or your spouse if filing jointly, can be claimed as a dependent on someone else's 2013 return.

-Also, if you had family coverage when you added this individual to your policy and your premiums did not increase, you can enter on line 1 the full amount of your medical and dental insurance premiums.
+Also, if you had family coverage when you added this individual to your policy and your premiums did not increase, you can enter on Schedule A (Form 1040) the full amount of your medical and dental insurance premiums.